Notice of Privacy Practices

-University Health Partners may amend this notice at any time.
-In the event this notice is changed, we will provide you with a copy by electronic means,by posting a notice to patients about the changes in the waiting room of University Health Partners, or by posting a notice on University Health Partners web site.
+Student Health Partners may amend this notice at any time.
+In the event this notice is changed, we will provide you with a copy by electronic means,by posting a notice to patients about the changes in the waiting room of Student Health Partners, or by posting a notice on Student Health Partners web site.

-You may complain to University Health Partners if you believe your privacy rights
+You may complain to Student Health Partners if you believe your privacy rights have

-have been violated by giving a written complaint to the Director of University Health
+been violated by giving a written complaint to the Director of Student Health Partners

-This notice is effective from August 23, 2017, until revised by University Health Partners.
+This notice is effective from August 23, 2017, until revised by Student Health Partners.